What is creativity?

 Our Five Strengths model and creative assessment methodology derives its foundations from a variety of scholarship combed from 65 years of research in the field.
 We are particularly indebted to the Creative Product Semantic Scale, created by Doctor Susan Besemer & Karen O’Quin (1989) and the Consensual Assessment Technique developed by Professor Teresa Amabile (1982).

-Our coaches meet with you one-on-one to set goals and teach you to boost your creativity when you need it most.
-After you complete one of our two-part coaching packages, you can take a break or continue to work with your coach to build your creative capabilities.
+Our coaches meet with you to set goals and teach you to boost your creativity when you need it most.
+Meet our team.

-• 4.
-We bring your collaborators or coworkers along for the ride
+4. We introduce you to new friends and collaborators.
+You can even bring your coworkers along for the ride

-In our team workshops, you’ll learn each others’ creative strengths along with everything you need to know to set up successful collaborations.
+In our group coaching experiences, you’ll learn each others’ creative strengths along with everything you need to know to set up successful collaborations.
+Tap in.

 Costume Designer